tdongsi/tdongsi.github.io/source/_posts/2021-08-24-closures-in-loop.markdown

 }
 ```

-The `jobs` variable is a mapping from a string to a closure that can be passed into `parallel` step to create a beautiful multi-fork stage like this in BlueOcean interface.
+In the above code, the `jobs` variable is a mapping from a string to a closure.
+It is intended for `parallel` step to programmatically create a multi-fork stage in Jenkins.

 ``` groovy
 // Constructing "jobs" variable as above.